blakelaw/blakelaw.github.io/_pages/about.md

 ---
 permalink: /
 title: "Hey!
-My name is Blake"
+My name is Blake."
-excerpt: "About me"
+description: "a collection of projects, what I'm working on, and more about me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+{% seo %}

 I am an undergraduate student at Georgia Tech majoring in mathematics with a concentration in data science.
 I have worked as a research intern at Kennesaw State University's mathematics department and as grader of several math classes at Tech, including advanced statistics and partial differential equations.